sahilkapoor1231/studio/README.md

  ### Accessibility Testing
  *   **Purpose:** To ensure the CRM is usable by individuals with disabilities.
  *   **Procedure:** Test the application against accessibility standards (e.g., WCAG).
 Use accessibility testing tools and manual testing with assistive technologies (like screen readers).
- *   **Frequency:** Conduct periodically and when making significant changes to the user interface.

-This section is intended to showcase real-world examples of how the CRM for Healthcare Leads can be effectively utilized by different healthcare organizations.

-*(Note: Specific case studies and use cases demonstrating the CRM\'s application in various scenarios should be added here.)*